Reading – 2007

 "That day, Haji Ali taught me the most important lesson I've ever learned in my life," Mortenson says.
 "We Americans think you have to accomplish everything quickly.
 We're the country of thirty-minute power lunches and two-minute football drills.
 Our leaders thought their 'shock and awe' campaign could end the war in Iraq before it even started.
 Haji Ali taught me to share three cups of tea, to slow down and make building relationships as important as building projects.
 He taught me that I had more to learn from the people I work with than I could ever hope to teach them."

-We need to support Mortenson in his admirable mission.
-His is a truly American way to share our spirit and abundance with the people with whom we share this planet.
+This represents a positive way to share our spirit and abundance with the people with whom we share this planet.
 "What motivates me to do this?
 The answer is simple: When I look into the eyes of the children in Pakistan and Afghanistan, I see my own children's eyes full of wonder—and I hope that we will each do our part to leave them all a legacy of peace instead of the perpetual cycle of violence, war, terrorism, racism, and bigotry that we adults have yet to conquer."

-- For information about Mortenson's nonprofit organization, visit the Central Asia Institute at www.ikat.org.
+For information about the nonprofit organization supporting this work, visit the Central Asia Institute at www.ikat.org.

 And a few more glimpses into this wonderful book: